HEART SURFACES AND BORDERS

 • Also called sternocostal surface

-• Faces anteriorly toward sternum and ribs
+• Faces anteriorly toward your sternum and ribs

 • Composed of: